 =IFERROR(INDEX(C5:C11,MATCH(E6,B5:B12,0)),"")

-Now, due to using the IFERROR function if the reference is not found on the data the result will be blank.
+If the reference is not found, the result will be blank.

 Formula Breakdown: